 - “You never told me to do that.”
 (Give me a break.
 Admit that you forgot!)

 Oh man I could keep going on for hours with examples, but you get the idea.
-Business works so much better when we just own up to our faults and mistakes, learn from them, and move forward.
+Business works so much better when people own up to their faults and mistakes, learn from them, and move forward.
 It baffles me that so many people just don’t get that.

 “It is wrong and immoral to seek to escape the consequences of one’s acts.” ― Mahatma Gandhi

-We’ve all interacted with people who have the worst attitudes at their job and don’t give a $#&* about the consequences and affects on those around them.
+We’ve all interacted with people who have terrible attitudes at work.
+They don’t give a crap about the consequences and affects on those around them.
 A lot of the time they’re miserable and angry because they blame everyone and everything for their own unhappiness and problems.
 They aren’t receptive to feedback, they tend to have all of the above issues, and are unwilling to change their ways.

 This problem arises in all levels too.
 I know a senior guy who heads a department, but he’s totally unwilling to collaborate with any other teams to improve some significant issues for the business.
-I’m counting the days until he’s fired.
-And we all know plenty of entry level and middle management employees who are angry at the world and have terrible customer service.
-How do they still hold a job?!
+We all know plenty of entry level and middle management employees who are angry at the world and have terrible customer service.
+It’s a wonder they still hold a job.

 I had a bus driver once who refused to tell me the end destination for the route she was driving when I boarded the bus.
 She forced me to get off the bus and look at the sign outside on the front of the bus.
-What a total bit–!
-She knew exactly where she was headed, but she had major attitude and intentionally made it difficult for me to get the answer.
-I immediately reported her and hope she got reprimanded for that.
+I was so annoyed.
+She knew exactly where she was headed, but she intentionally made it difficult for me to get the answer.

 Another situation I ran into recently was a restaurant owner who was totally unwilling to compensate me for a bad service experience.
-One of the easiest ways to resolve situations like that is to at least offer the customer a partial discount or future credit, but this guy wouldn’t budge an inch even after I offered multiple suggestions.
-The end result is I bashed his business on Yelp and I will never go there again.
-If he had given me even just a lousy 5 bucks of credit, I would have been willing to give his business a second chance.
-But he lost that chance.
+One of the easiest ways to resolve situations like that is to offer a partial discount or future credit.
+But this guy wouldn’t budge an inch even after I offered multiple suggestions.
+The end result is I left a bad review for the restaurant on Yelp and will never go there again.

 Why Are So Many People Bad At Their Jobs?!